jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 How to test that an Exception is raised
 ========================================

-`Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ are raised in python when an error occurs and break execution of the program.
+`Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ are raised in Python when an error occurs and break execution of the program.
 When an exception is encountered no further instructions in the program will run.

 This is useful because it means there is some violation that should be taken care of for the program to continue as expected.